 Sunday 21st October: Bluewater Range Field Trip.
 It has been a very long time since we visited one of the best forest locations in easy reach of Townsville.
 Bluewater Range was always a popular field trip destination in past decades (dare I say, in the previous century!) but, until quite recently, access problems had ruled it out.
 Keep this day free if you would like to join us in October – further details and directions tba.

 Australia’s Faunal Extinction Crisis – how to make your voice heard.
 We all know that Australian wildlife is facing an unprecedented crisis with the highest rate of mammal extinctions in the world and one of the world’s highest overall extinction rates.
 How shocking is that?
 You do not need to stay silent or feel helpless.
 There is a Senate Inquiry under way right now and you have until 10th September to have your say.
-WWF has prepared this submission letter to which you can add your name and additional personal comments if you wish (speak from your own experience, passion or concern).
+WWF has prepared a submission letter to which you can add your name and additional personal comments if you wish (speak from your own experience, passion or concern).
 Or contact us if you would like a few simple points to include in an individual submission – before Monday 10th.

 Building resilience: how the reef can be helped.
 GBRMPA’s chief scientist, David Wachenfield, is better placed than most to understand the true situation of the GBR.
 While he makes no bones about accelerating climate change being the greatest threat to its survival, this talk outlines how Australian and international scientists are working desperately to adapt management strategies and develop new tools that may (just) boost resilience and buy it enough time (just) to give it a fighting chance – but only if we can keep climate change under control and temperature rise below 2C.
 David’s summary of these efforts, and his blunt predictions of what will happen if we fail, was broadcast recently on Radio National’s Big Ideas program.
-This is the link - do take the time to listen.
+This is the link [Link expired] – do take the time to listen.

 WHAT’S BEEN HAPPENING?